AlonEirew/event-relation-resources/README.md

 # Event Related Tasks and Resources
-This repository contains general and specific information on event related NLP tasks (such as: event extraction, event-event relation identification and event knowledge graphs), covering datasets, definitions, annotation guidelines, tools and resources.
+This repository contains information on event related NLP tasks (such as: event extraction, event-event relation identification and event knowledge graphs), covering datasets, definitions, annotation guidelines, tools and resources.

-The porpuse of this reporsitory is to consolidate information on event related tasks.
+The porpuse of this reporsitory is to consolidate information on event related tasks and resources.

 I hope that this repository will provide an overview on those tasks to anyone interested in studying or expanding his knowledge in this subject.